 Whether family members have had similar symptoms can help doctors determine whether the cause is hereditary.

-During the physical examination, doctors focus on the nervous system (neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more ) and muscles.
+During the physical examination, doctors focus on the nervous system (neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more ) and muscles.

 Doctors observe how the person walks.
 How people walk may suggest the disorder that is causing symptoms or its location.
 For example, if people drag a leg, do not swing one arm as much as the other when walking, or both, their symptoms may be caused by a stroke.
 Doctors also check for other signs that the nervous system is malfunctioning, such as loss of coordination or sensation.

 Cranial nerves Overview of the Cranial Nerves Twelve pairs of nerves—the cranial nerves—lead directly from the brain to various parts of the head, neck, and trunk.
 Some of the cranial nerves are involved in the special senses (such as seeing... read more (which connect the brain with the eyes, ears, face, and various other parts of the body) are tested—for example, by checking eye movements, the ability to speak clearly, and the ability to rotate the head (see table Testing Cranial Nerves Testing Cranial Nerves ).

 Muscles Motor Nerves When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
 Examination... read more are checked for size and unusual unintended movements (such as involuntary twitches and shaking).
 Doctors note how smoothly muscles move and whether there is involuntary resistance to movement (detected when doctors try to move a muscle that they have asked the person to relax).